CoPokBl/LuckyBlockSkyWars/README.md

 however a JSON configuration system may be added in the future.

 This project is also designed to be used as a library, so you can integrate it into another project.
+It is available as a NuGet package `MinecraftDotnet.Game.LuckyBlockSkyWars`.